Luidog/fms-api-client/README.md

 #### Logout Method

 The logout method is used to close a FileMaker User session.
-This method will also remove the current client's authenticationtoken.
+This method will also remove the current client's authentication token.

+**Note** The logout method will change in an upcoming release.
+It will be modified to accept a session parameter.

 <!--@snippet('./examples/authentication.examples.js#client-logout-example', { showSource: true })-->
 ```js